Massimo Garavaglia: Biography

-In the 2018 general elections Garavaglia was re-elected to the Chamber of Deputies.
-On 12 June 2018 he was appointed Undersecretary at the Ministry of Economy in the Conte Government and on 21 March 2019 he was promoted, together with Laura Castelli (M5S), Deputy Minister of Economy.
+In the 2018 Italian general election, Garavaglia was re-elected to the Chamber of Deputies.
+On 12 June 2018, he was appointed Undersecretary at the Ministry of Economy in the first Conte fovernment.
+On 21 March 2019, he was promoted, together with Laura Castelli (M5S), Deputy Minister of Economy.
+On 12 February 2021, he was appointed Minister for Tourism in the Draghi government.

-On 13 October 2015 he was investigated for an auction disturbance in the investigation that led to the arrest of the vice-president of Lombardy Mario Mantovani.

-On 12 February 2021 he was appointed Minister for Tourism in the Draghi Cabinet.